Heavy Metal (magazine): Legacy

 Heavy Metal was widely credited for exposing many Americans/English-speakers to European comics and the continent's top cartoonists.
 As cartoonist and publisher Kevin Eastman said of the magazine, "Heavy Metal published European art that had not been previously seen in the United States, as well as demonstrating an underground comix sensibility that nonetheless wasn't as harsh or extreme as some of the underground comix – but ... definitely intended for an older readership".

 Creators like George Lucas, Neil Gaiman, and Steven Lisberger have all discussed the influence of Heavy Metal on their later work.

 The magazine was taken to task, however, for its juvenile stories, violence, and misogynist portrayals of women.
 Entertainment Weekly described the magazine as, "a legendary sci-fi and fantasy comic magazine for adults... and perhaps precocious teens interested in more daring material, or who consider Wonder Woman a tad underdressed."
 Critic R. M. Rhodes pointed out "the abundance of breasts in the magazine [was] somewhat of a running joke over the years."

 Sheila Benson of the Los Angeles Times wrote that Heavy Metal had "charm" but decried its "sadism."
 Writing about the magazine's early years, Rhodes discussed the voluminous number of pieces in which "the amount of rape (and stories where attempted rape drives the action)....
 I really didn't keep track of how often it happens, but any number more than 'none' is usually a bad sign.
 Tragically, it's mostly used as just another plot point, with no mention or indication of the consequences."

-In other media
+Film, TV, Streaming

-Films
+Feature-Length Films

 In 1981, an animated feature film was adapted from several of the magazine's serials.
 Made on a budget of U.S. $9.3 million and under production for three years, Heavy Metal features animated segments from several different animation houses, with each contributing a single story segment.
 Another house animated the frame story which ties all the disparate stories together.
 Another animated feature film called Heavy Metal 2000 was released in 2000.